AbdoulMa/ggtricks/README.md

 ![](man/figures/donuts_facets_montage.png)

-All the others parameters available for `geom_pie` are here too.
+All others parameters available for `geom_pie` are also here.

 ### `geom_slice`

-It is a portion of pie, by default an half (180 deg).
-You can set the `slice_angle` portion yo fit your need.
+It is a portion of pie, by default a half (180 deg).
+You can set the `slice_angle` portion as needed.

 ``` r
 my_df |>